richelbilderbeek/bbbq_article/revision/README.md

 with the current latest version at https://github.com/richelbilderbeek/bbbq_article/releases/tag/v1.6 .

-We agree that this is annoying and we will check again upon our next submission.
+We agree that this is unacceptable and we will check again upon our next submission.

  * [ ] Richel: do so, https://github.com/richelbilderbeek/bbbq_article/issues/236